juanluiscarpinteiro/WWRepo/README.md

 I used a Gem to process the data and diaplay in the requested format.
 To run script follow the following

-On command line or git bash go to the location where the repo was cloned and enter the following ruby question1.rb
+On command line or git bash go to the location where the repo was cloned and enter the following:

+ruby question1.rb